 - Missed holidays or flights due to strikes/industrial action

-Firstly, it is important to remember that not every country is as generous as the UK when it comes to healthcare, so while foreign travellers in the UK are entitled to free medical care over here, in many countries you will only receive treatment at a discounted cost with the EHIC.
+The NHS recommends buying travel insurance to compliment the EHIC.
+It is important to remember that not every country is as generous as the UK when it comes to healthcare, in many countries you will only receive treatment at a discounted cost with the EHIC.
 What’s more, in many countries patients will have to pay the full cost for treatment at the time and then go through the process of claiming it back later, meaning they could be left out of pocket.

 Travel insurance, on the other hand, offers a much higher level of support should anything go wrong while abroad.
 This means that holidaymakers can get on with enjoying their trip worry free.